 The SFMTA, Port of San Francisco, San Francisco Planning Department and San Francisco Public Works are collaborating on a project that will increase safety, comfort, and accessibility for all who travel along The Embarcadero.

-Working with a diverse set of stakeholders, the Embarcadero Enhancement Project will develop and implement “Complete Street” improvements along The Embarcadero from Townsend Street near AT&T Park to North Point Street near Pier 39 and Fisherman’s Wharf.
+Working with a diverse set of stakeholders, the Embarcadero Enhancement Project will develop and implement “Complete Street” improvements along The Embarcadero from Townsend Street near Oracle Park to North Point Street near Pier 39 and Fisherman’s Wharf.
 Focused on providing a physically-protected, two-way waterside bikeway to reduce conflicts with other modes, the project will also include shorter, more accessible pedestrian crossings, more efficient traffic signals and intersections, improved load zones, and opportunities to enhance streetcar service and overall urban design of the northeast waterfront.

 This project will include public participation to review and comment on conceptual designs, costs and trade-offs, with the goal of reaching a recommended design that is physically and financially viable, reflects public values, and enhances safety and the experience of people who walk, bike, take transit, or drive along The Embarcadero.

 Funded in part by grants from the federal government and Metropolitan Transportation Commission (MTC), the project is also a financial partnership between the SFMTA, Port of San Francisco, and San Francisco County Transportation Authority (SFCTA).

 The Embarcadero is one of San Francisco’s most iconic destinations and landmarks.
 It is a thriving business corridor, a key transportation artery, a key destination in the city’s tourism industry, a popular recreational route, and a worldwide attraction.